 What More Do You Need to Consider?

-Indeed, the claims related to D&O policies can take different forms, depending on the level of risks an organisation face.
+Indeed, the claims related to D&O policies can take different forms, depending on the level of risks an organisation faces.
 Many of the duties and responsibilities of the board directors place them at the risk of allegations.
 For non-profits, it can be about the complaints or allegations on how they work for public relations, raise funds, and many others.